 Murphy also helped guide the 2014 Eagles to the NSCAA College Team Academic award for Division I teams with a 3.0 or better GPA.

 Murphy came from Anderson University where he served as head coach for two seasons.
 He led the Trojans to the South Atlantic Conference tournament title in his first season and they qualified for the NCAA Tournament last year.
 Anderson was ranked as high as No. 19 in the NSCAA national poll in 2013.

 Murphy has been the head coach at three other stops as well.
 His first head job was at his alma mater, Massasoit Community College, where he spent the 1994 season.
 He was also head coach at Assumption College (1998-2000) and Livingston FC (2009).
-Murphy has been recognized three times as the NSCAA New England Coach of the Year (1994, 1999, 2000).
+Murphy has been recognized two times as the NSCAA New England Coach of the Year (1994, 2000).

-Murphy has guided his teams to nine conference titles and has developed two players to Freshman of the Year honors.
+Murphy has guided his teams to nine conference titles and has developed three players to Freshman of the Year honors.
 His Massasoit Community College team earned the 1994 NJCAA National Academic Male Team award for highest GPA and Assumption College won the 2000 ECAC Division II championship.
 Prior to his time at Anderson, Murphy was an assistant coach and recruiting coordinator at Clemson.
 His two recruiting classes for the Tigers both ranked in the top 20 in the nation according to College Soccer News.